ReissClothing/BackBee/README.md

 ApiBundle: All APi related stuff (this is used by js in web bundle).

 StandardBundle: Same as BB standard bundle: an example implementation of a real site.

+ToolbarBundle: Just gets the toolbar config.
+Original BB repo had a toolbar bundle too, not sure if this should be kept or moved to another bundle.